0xmatia/PiNAT/README.md

 are supplied by us.
 The plugins are written in python, and are given access to network activity through a python library which we developed.
-With the special plugin system we constructed, every user is able to change the functionality of the program to his specific needs, or add functionality to the defualt analasys done by our plugins.
+With the special plugin system we constructed, every user is able to change the functionality of the program to his specific needs, or add functionality to the default analasys done by our plugins.

 Some of the included plugins are: